TkkrLab/website/content/cybersaturdays/2022_04_16_ledstrips_mitch_altman.en.md

 - How to use an Arduino to control an LED strip
 - Some demos of programs you can download

-#### Materials
+#### Materials (provided by TkkrLab)
-- Any Arduino board (or clone) (example)
+- Any Arduino board
-- USB cable: one side fits into your Arduino Uno, the other side fits into your laptop (example: USB-mini to USB-A)
+- USB cable: one side fits into your Arduino Uno, the other side fits into your laptop
-- LED strip with WS2812b LEDs (Neopixel) -- any length, density (example)
+- LED strip with WS2812b LEDs

 #### Required Software
 Please download the free and open source Arduino software before the workshop -- Windows, Linux, or MacOS are all fine!:
 [Arduino software](https://www.arduino.cc/en/software)

 ## About Mitch Altman
-[Mitch Altman](https://en.wikipedia.org/wiki/Mitch_Altman) is a Berlin- (and San Francisco) -based hacker and inventor, best known for inventing [TV-B-Gone remote controls](http://tvbgone.com/) a keychain that turns off TVs in public places, he was also co-founder of 3ware (a SillyValley RAID controller company), did pioneering work in Virtual Reality at VPL Research invented the NeuroDreamer sleep mask and created the [Brain Machine](https://makezine.com/2008/11/13/the-brain-machine/) one of MAKE Magazine's more popular DIY projects.
+[Mitch Altman](https://en.wikipedia.org/wiki/Mitch_Altman) is a Berlin- (and San Francisco) -based hacker and inventor, best known for inventing [TV-B-Gone remote controls](http://tvbgone.com/) a keychain that turns off TVs in public places, he was also co-founder of 3ware (a Silicon Valley  RAID controller company), did pioneering work in Virtual Reality at VPL Research invented the NeuroDreamer sleep mask and created the [Brain Machine](https://makezine.com/2008/11/13/the-brain-machine/) one of MAKE Magazine's more popular DIY projects.
 He has contributed to MAKE Magazine has written for 2600 and Makery and wrote a chapter from the popular book, Maker Pro He is a mentor at HAX and other accelerators.
 For the last several years Mitch has been leading workshops around the world, teaching people to make cool things with electronics and teaching everyone to solder Mitch promotes hackerspaces, open source hardware, and mentors others wherever he goes.
 He is the co-founder of [Noisebridge](https://noisebridge.net/) hackerspace in San Francisco, and President and CEO of [Cornfield Electronics](https://www.cornfieldelectronics.com/).

 <hr>
 When : Zaterdag 16 April 2022 14:00